johnnycopes/atocha/apps/oxioracle/README.md

 1. Improve the uniformity of the UI (make the table and charts look more integrated into the app)
 2. Come up with a more sophisticated way to integrate the form into the application.
 Putting it on its own page is sufficient, but feels a bit clunky
-3. Added more capabilities to the table, like searching
+3. Add more capabilities to the table, like searching
-4. Loaded more significant amounts of data into the app
+4. Load more significant amounts of data into the app
-5. Created more charts
+5. Create more charts